-* The data in this table are calculated by ACS using annual surveys conducted during 2013-2017 and are representative of average characteristics during this period.
-Source: U.S. Census, American Community Survey, 2017

-Besides a growing Hispanic population within the region, Rock Island County is home to World Relief, an organization that assists in the relocation of refugees to the Quad Cities metropolitan area.
-As a result of World Relief’s efforts and refugee and immigrant secondary migration, there is a significant population in the area that speaks languages other than English as a first language.
-The refugee / immigrant population includes a significant number of West Africans, Central Africans, Burmese, Iraqis, and Central Americans.

-Additionally, from a workforce perspective, the population in this region is older with younger residents migrating away from the area.
-From a workforce policy standpoint, this requires an approach to workforce development that emphasizes “lifelong learning” and helping workers who are already in the workforce to identify educational and career paths that are not traditional.
-Recent changes in the criminal justice system regarding sentencing and early release will increase the number of returning citizens who will require education and workforce services.

-The area also has a larger than average population that have worked in production-oriented fields.
-Oftentimes, when entering these fields, very little advanced training was required but with the changing dynamics of manufacturing, there is a premium place on more technical skills that are developed beyond the High School level.
-A focus for this population needs to be taking their real-world skills and transforming them into applicable and certifiable skills that local manufacturers are demanding of their employees.

 What special populations exist in the region, what is their magnitude, and what are the policy and service implications to meet the needs of these individuals?

 Great Northwestern Region recognizes that special populations may endure an increase volume of barriers when seeking advanced employment and/or training that leads to a sustainable income.
 Leadership team and Staff of regional One Stop Centers agree that every individual will have unique barriers, that no situation will be matched and that our team is determined to assist clients to the best of our ability.
 Through collaboration and cross training, partners continue to learn what agency to turn to for client assistance.
 Although we do have a list of supportive services in which we can provide, we recognize additional services may be needed.
 All clients, whether defined as having barriers or not, will have access to supportive services as listed in TEGL 19-16.
 In addition, all clients will have access to ADA compliant accessibility tools and equipment.
 All public funding will be awarded on a nondiscriminatory basis.